 Planned: dissertation planned

-• demonstrate the ability in both national and international contexts to present and discuss research and research findings authoritatively in speech and writing and in dialogue with the academic community and society in general
+• Demonstrate the ability in both national and international contexts to present and discuss research and research findings authoritatively in speech and writing and in dialogue with the academic community and society in general

 Carried out: work presented at three national and two international conferences, popular scientific outreach (short video, science slams)